emmajhudgins/UStreedamage/README.md

 Read this file into R using <i>readRDS().</i>

-*Scripts*
-1. 'small_tree_models.R'- fits small genus-level urban tree distributional models
-2. 'medlarge_parallel.R' - fits medium and large genus-level urban tree distributional models
-3. 'ch4_clean.R' - synthesizes four model predictions into tree mortality and cost estimates by community
+##Scripts

+###Scripts using private data (private_treedata_code subfolder)
+1. '01_totaltree_genusspecific_models.R'- fits total abundance and genus-specific abundance models for small, medium and large street trees
+2. '02_extrapolate_models.R' - predicts genus-specific tree abundance in all US communities using the models fit in the previous scripts
+3. '03_nonstreet_tree_models.R' - script used to calculate trees across all land use types using a smaller dataset for whole-community trees, which follows a same model selection approach to 01-02 (see MS), and get combined with street trees in synthesis'
-4. 'totaltree_clean.R' - fits total tree models for small, medium and large urban trees
+3. 'totaltree_clean.R' - helper script to fits total tree models for small, medium and large street trees for use in script 01.
-5. 'treemod_funcs.R' - common functions used across tree models
+4. 'treemod_funcs.R' - helper functions used to assist in fitting street tree models

-6. 'beta_mort.stan' - STAN model for host mortality
+###Scripts using public data
-7. 'lhc_stan_beta.R' - R script calling STAN model and saving output
+1.'010_beta_mortality_stan.R' - R script calling STAN model (./stan/beta_mort.stan) and saving output using latin hypercube sampling to show theoretical validity, and then fitting to pest severity data

-*Derived data*
+2. '02*_ files.R' - forecasts pest spread based on Hudgins et al. 2017;2020 for pests present for more and less than to years with only a single occurrence timepoint (see Hudgins et al. 2020), as well as for 4 pest species with historical spread data.
+3. '030_tree_grid_public.R' - uses models produced in private folder to calculate trees in each grid cell in order to get matched to pest spread forecasts (which get converted back to community-level data in script 041)
+4. '040_model_synthesis.R' - synthesizes four model predictions into tree mortality and cost estimates by community '041_eachcommunity.R' - extracts tree mortality and cost incurred by each US community in the most likely scenario '042_plotting.R' - reproduces important plots from the manuscript

+##Derived data
 1. 'presences_time_noforce3.csv' - pest spread forecasts from Hudgins et al. (2020) Ecol.
 App.
-2. 'datanorm,csv' - pest data from Hudgins et al. 2017;2019
+2. 'datanorm.csv' - pest data from Hudgins et al. 2017;2019
-3. 'grid_*.csv' - predicted trees in each grid cell, for street, residential (res), and non-residential (com) trees
+3. 'grid_*.csv' - predicted trees in each grid cell, for street, residential (res), and non-residential (com) trees of each size class
-4. 'mostlikely_*.csv' - predicted mortality (or cost) for each tree/grid cell/pest combination
+4. 'mortality_*.csv' - predicted mortality for each tree/grid cell/pest combination for each lag or the
-5. 'citydetails.rds' - details for all US communities by PLACEFIPS code (i column matches to grid cells via ID column match in 'grid_*.csv' files
-6. 'completepredictionset.rds' - predicted trees of 3 size classes of each genus, plus # expected to die due to each pest, in each community by PLACEFIPS code.please email me if you wish to get a csv copy of this file.
+6. 'completepredictionset.rds' - predicted trees of 3 size classes of each genus, plus # expected to die due to each pest, in each community by PLACEFIPS code.
+Please email me if you are looking for a csv copy of this file.
-7. 'hostgen_*.rds' - predicted asymptotice mortality for each pest/host combination
+7. 'hostgen_*.rds' - predicted asymptotic mortality for each pest/host combination

 For any questions or issues, feel free to open an issue or email me at emma.hudgins@mail.mcgill.ca